jwuphysics/xSAGA/README.md

 ## Figures and Code

 All figures presented in our paper can be reproduced by running the cells in the `paper-figures.ipynb` Jupyter notebook.
 The notebook can be accessed through the [nbviewer website](https://nbviewer.org/github/jwuphysics/xSAGA/blob/main/paper-figures.ipynb).
+Note that the requirements in `requirements_at_publication.txt` must be used; otherwise there is a chance that the dependencies won't match.

 The code used for this analysis can be found in `xsaga/`.
 Most of the relevant methods are located in `satellites.py` and `radial_profiles.py`.